A collection of some of the projects built using the Edinburgh Festivals Listings API.

 Zegami was founded in 2016 after a successful collaboration between the Weatherall Institute of Molecular Medicine at the University of Oxford and was developed so that it could be used to visualise any kind of data, including images, video, documents or more traditional data sources like databases and spreadsheets.

 Zegami used the Edinburgh Festivals Listings API to demonstrate the power of their data visualisation platform.
 It allows users to easily explore large image datasets and unlock powerful insights through their advanced analysis tools with a unique visualisation interface.
-Find out more about Zegami or try their demo to see for yourself.
+Find out more about Zegami.

 The Edinburgh Festival Clock was a visualisation designed by Stefanie Posavec and developed by Justin Quillinan.